kiki-lee/skillmap/unit2.md

 ### lab-02-06-part-1

-* name: Lab 2.6 Part 1 There's only room for two of us!
+* name: Lab 2.6 Part 1 - Only Room for Two of Us!
 * description: Update your project to limit the number of projectiles that are allowed.
 * type: tutorial
 * next: lab-02-06-part-2